Virendra-Prajapati/First_Prototype/README.md

 # First_Prototype
 This is my first trial of developing Game.
 Obstacle Game is a 3d Game developed in Unity 3d Game Engine.
+To play the game open the car project.exe file.

 About the Game:
 Player has to reach the of the Ramp without touching any of the obstalce came in between.
 If touched then the character body will not move.